Bing-su/adetailer/README.md

-# !After Detailer
+# ADetailer

-!After Detailer is a extension for stable diffusion webui, similar to Detection Detailer, except it uses ultralytics instead of the mmdet.
+ADetailer is a extension for stable diffusion webui, similar to Detection Detailer, except it uses ultralytics instead of the mmdet.

 ## Install